Water supply and sanitation in Malaysia: Financial aspects

-Financing.
+Financing

 Prior to the 2006 reform the federal Government provided loans to state governments for the development of water infrastructure.
 State governments provided their own funding as well.
 Malaysia has a vibrant oil and gas industry.
 The national oil company Petronas provided 44% of federal government revenue in 2008, as well as a substantial share of revenues of some states.
 These revenues have allowed the country to keep water tariffs low through subsidies, while providing almost universal access to water supply and sanitation.
 Private concessions are funded predominantly by debt raised at market rates.
 The cost is passed on to taxpayers that have to shoulder the debt, or to consumers that have to face higher water tariffs.

 Through the 2006 reform the responsibility to finance and develop new water infrastructure in peninsular Malaysia has been transferred to the asset management company PAAB.
 PAAB is financed through an initial equity contribution from the federal government and lease payments that it is due to receive from state water companies.
 PAAB is in the process of taking over both assets and debt from the state water companies.
 It is expected to contract debt at commercial rates in the capital market, obtaining favourable rates thanks to guarantees by the federal government.
 Water infrastructure development in Sabah and Sarawak continues to be financed directly by the federal and state governments.

 The Federal Government allocated RM4 billion (US$1.1bn) for water supply projects under the 8th Malaysia Plan (2001-2005).
 This is almost double the allocation under the 7th Malaysia Plan.
 The 8th Malaysia Plan also recommends Water Demand Management as a tool to ‘stretch’ existing supplies and delay the development of large capital-intensive projects.